Blueberry Hand Pies with Orange Glaze

 - Stir together all glaze ingredients and drizzle over cooled hand pies.
 Let glaze cool to set.

-- Hand pies are best eaten the day they are made.
-However, they prove mighty good the next day, or after being frozen, when warmed up on a baking stone in the oven.
+Hand pies are best eaten the day they are made.
+However, they are very good the next day, or after being frozen, when warmed up on a baking stone in the oven.
 Just set the stone in the oven and preheat to 275° F. Set hand pies on the stone and warm for 5 to 8 minutes.

 Nutrition Information: